iterative/dvc.org/content/docs/user-guide/data-management/index.md

 [share it]: /doc/user-guide/how-to/share-a-dvc-cache

-Optionally, DVC supports additional storage locations such as cloud services (Amazon S3, Google Drive, Azure Blob Storage, etc.), SSH servers, network-attached storage, etc. These are called [DVC remotes], and help you to share or back up copies of your data assets.
+DVC supports additional storage locations such as cloud services (Amazon S3, Google Drive, Azure Blob Storage, etc.), SSH servers, network-attached storage, etc. These are called [DVC remotes], and help you to share or back up copies of your data assets.

 <admon type="info">